Tony-Luu/Tony-Luu/index.md

 Unity WebGL Player: [Link](https://tony-luu.github.io/Lunar-Odyssey/){:target="_blank"}\
 Source Code: [Link](https://github.com/Tony-Luu/Lunar-Odyssey-Sourcecode){:target="_blank"}

 This game was created by 7 members for a group project during university.
 Lunar Odyssey is a 2D endless survival game where the player has to avoid obstacles created by the Greek gods.
-Use the mouse to drag the moon vertically up and down to control the tide of the waves and drag the boat left to right would move the boat horizontally.
+Use the mouse to drag the moon vertically up and down to control the ocean waves and drag the boat left to right would move the boat horizontally.
 I have used what I have learned from the module called Games Studio to implement obstacles by using Unity components such as:

 - The volcano spewing up fiery rocks at 0:49 had the rigidbody component attached to it to fall from the sky and collide with the ship which causes damage if it hits.